klemmchr/MvvmBlazor/README.md

 ## Known projects
-This projects are know to use `MvvmBlazor`.
+These projects are know to use `MvvmBlazor`.
 They can be used as a reference for different implementation scenarios that go beyond the samples.

 - [BlazorPlanningPoker](https://github.com/brandon-james105/BlazorPlanningPoker)